Synthetixio/SIPs/SIPS/sip-15.md

 7. Current escrowed SNX tokens in the RewardsEscrow will require a planned upgrade to the RewardsEscrow contract as per [SIP]() to be included as part of the redeemable SNX when liquidating snx collateral.
 The escrowed snx tokens will be transferred to the liquidator and appened to the rewardsEscrow.

-   In order to unlock all transferrable SNX a minter would have to repay all of their debt and re-issue debt at the issuance ratio (currently 800%).
+   Mitigating this issue is the fact that in order to unlock all `transferrable` SNX a minter would have to repay all of their debt and re-issue debt at the issuance ratio (currently 800%).

 ## Liquidations Contract

+---

 Storage of the mapping of accounts marked for liquidation and the time marked for liquidation.